 The COVID-19 pandemic may have an adverse impact on our ability to successfully commercialize and secure market acceptance of OLINVYK.
-The outbreak of COVID-19 poses the risk that we or our employees, contractors, suppliers, and other partners may be prevented from conducting normal business activities for an indefinite period of time, including due to continuation of government-imposed quarantines, stay-at-home orders, travel restrictions, mandated business closures and other public health safety measures.
+As a result of the COVID-19 pandemic, we or our employees, contractors, suppliers, and other partners may be prevented from conducting normal business activities for an indefinite period of time, including due to continuation of government-imposed quarantines, stay-at-home orders, travel restrictions, mandated business closures and other public health safety measures.